Build a Powerful Engagement Experience for Your Visitors

 Marketo is a marketing platform that offers some engagement scoring.

-At this time of writing, I have discovered no analytics solutions that track engagement at a serious level.
-So there’s a big opportunity for an analytics software firm here.
+At this time of writing, there are few analytics solutions that track engagement at a serious level.
+So there’s a big opportunity for an AI analytics software firm here.
 If you know of any, please leave a comment below.

 23 Tips on How to Increase Engagement